jsikyoon/pathnet/README.md

 When two candidates are learned & evaluated (evaluation is based on training data accuracy), learned parameters from each candidates are saved, and winner parameters are updated to model.
-In above process, two candidates use same data batchs.

-Learning_rate and geopath set are reset after finishing task1.
+In above process, two candidates use same data batchs. geopath set are reset after finishing task1.

 ### Results